Article Image

 Are you one of the millions of people who suffer from arthritic knee pain?
 Tired of feeling limited in your daily activities due to discomfort and stiffness in your knees?
 Take heart!
 This blog post will provide you with a comprehensive guide to exercises for arthritic knees, specifically designed to alleviate knee pain, increase mobility, and improve your overall quality of life.
 Discover how to transform your knee health and reclaim your freedom to move with confidence.

-• Strengthen muscles surrounding the joint through exercises such as straight leg raises, quad sets, hamstring stretches, calf stretches & more.
+- Strengthen muscles surrounding the joint through exercises such as straight leg raises, quad sets, hamstring stretched, calf stretched & more.

 But did you know that engaging in physical activity, such as physical therapy, can help reduce pain and enhance mobility?
 In fact, strengthening the muscles surrounding the knee joint can support the joint and reduce the impact of weight bearing on the bones.